Chinese Market Gardens (La Perouse): Market Gardens in Randwick

 Randwick - A Social History suggests that the men who worked on the gardens were paid low wages although given board and food.
 The vegetables were washed in a large central shed, and the men sometimes lived in corrugated iron huts on site, cooking over open fires.
 They were often up by 4am, off with their vegetables to market.
 Some also hawked the vegetables on Sydney streets or sold them door-to door.
 The Chinese gardeners were respected in the area and the image of an "Old Chow" (as the gardeners were called) was a vivid one for many older residents.
 The market gardens continued to be cultivated throughout the twentieth century, many coming under the control of wealthy Chinese merchants in Dixon and Hay Streets, thus being linked into the wider network of Chinese economic activity in NSW.

 Most of the market gardens in the north of the Randwick municipality were overtaken by housing by the late nineteenth century, but several of the market gardens in the south near La Perouse survived into more recent times, probably because of their relative isolation and low-lying terrain.
 By 1961, there were just nine market garden Crown Land leases left in the Randwick municipality, confined to two areas: four in the Wassell Street area and five in the Bunnerong Road area.
 Now there are just three left on the Bunnerong Road site.
 During the 1960s Randwick Council made considerable efforts to prevent long-term extensions of these leases by the Crown in order to facilitate the future use of these areas for residential purposes such a public housing.

-Musecape wrote of the La Perouse cultural landscape in 1997: The relative isolation of La Perouse, at the southern end of Sydney's south eastern suburbs has led to the general area being regarded as one of quarantine - a suitable location for the isolation of society's outcasts: Aboriginal people (at La Perouse), those suffering from infectious diseases (at Prince Henry Hospital), criminals (at Long Bay), the aged (at Bare Island and the Cable Station), the unemployed during the Great Depressions of the 1930s and migrants in the years after World War II.
+Musecape wrote of the La Perouse cultural landscape in 1997: The relative isolation of La Perouse, at the southern end of Sydney's Eastern Suburbs has led to the general area being regarded as one of quarantine - a suitable location for the isolation of society's outcasts: Aboriginal people (at La Perouse), those suffering from infectious diseases (at Prince Henry Hospital), criminals (at Long Bay), the aged (at Bare Island and the Cable Station), the unemployed during the Great Depressions of the 1930s and migrants in the years after World War II.
 La Perouse accordingly has high levels of social significance as a reminder of past attitudes to disadvantaged groups in the community.